casillano/youtube-karaoke/README.md

 * Grover Washington Jr. - Just the Two of Us (feat.
 Bill Withers) (Official Audio)
 * Bobby McFerrin - Don't Worry Be Happy (Official Video)

 The aligner depends on accurate lyrics from Genius to work properly. **If the lyrics from Genius are not word-for-word (e.g. if instead of rewriting a repeating line, it puts "Repeat x2", then the alignment will be off and the lyric highlighting will be inaccurate**.
+This will also occur if the aligner has a difficult time understanding what is being  said.

 # Installation